Essex-class aircraft carrier: Guns, radar and radios

 The defensive plan was to use radio and radar in a combined effort to concentrate anti-aircraft fire.

-The class as designed mounted twelve 5 in (127 mm) 38 caliber gun mounts (4 enclosed twin mounts located near the island on the starboard side and 4 single open mounts located on the port side forward and port side aft), these guns had a maximum range of seven miles and a rate of fire of fifteen rounds per minute.
+The class, as designed, mounted twelve 5 in 38 caliber guns (in 4 enclosed twin mounts located near the island on the starboard side and 4 single open mounts located on the port side forward and port side aft).
+These guns had a maximum range of seven miles and a rate of fire of fifteen rounds per minute.
 The 5-inch guns could fire VT shells, known as proximity fuzed-shells, that would detonate when they came close to an enemy aircraft.
 The 5-inch guns could also aim into the water, creating waterspouts which could bring down low flying aircraft such as torpedo planes.

 In addition there were seventeen quadruple Bofors 40 mm anti-aircraft guns and 65 single Oerlikon 20 mm cannon.
 The Bofors 40 mm guns were a significant improvement over the 1.1 in/75 caliber guns mounted in the earlier Lexington and Yorktown classes.

 The Essex class also made use of the latest technology and communications equipment.
 All units were commissioned with SK air-search and SC and SG surface-search radars.
 Several of the class received SM fighter-direction radar.
 Two Mark 37 fire control directors fitted with FD Mark 4 tracking radar for the 5"/38 battery were installed; the Mk4 proved inadequate at distinguishing low-level intruders from surface clutter and was quickly replaced with the improved Mark 12/Mark 22 combination.
 40mm AA batteries were controlled by Mark 51 optical directors with integrated gyro gun-sight lead-angle calculators.
 A Plan Position Indicator (PPI) display was used to keep track of ships and enabled a multi-carrier force to maintain a high-speed formation at night or in foul weather.
 The new navigational tool known as the Dead Reckoning Tracer was also implemented for navigation and tracking of surface ships.
 Identification Friend or Foe (IFF) was used to identify hostile ships and aircraft, especially at night or in adverse weather.
 The four-channel Very High Frequency (VHF) radio permitted channel variation in an effort to prevent enemy interception of transmissions.
 It also allowed for simultaneous radio contact with other ships and planes in the task force.